kurianbenoy/Indic-Subtitler/api/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the GPL-v2 LICENSE - see the [LICENSE](../LICENSE) file for details.